GWartelle/ChatApp/README.md

 As this project is primarily built for training purposes, it is rather light in terms of features.
 Therefore, if I had more time on my hands to improve this web app, here are the features I would implement :

 - Firstly, the most important point in my opinion, would be to add responsivity.
-This is a crucial feature for all modern web apps, and this project lacks it.
+This is a crucial feature for all modern web apps, and this project clearly lacks it.
+- Secondly, even if it's not really crucial, it would be important to have a password retrieval feature, as it is a staple of all modern apps.
-- Secondly, I would add a friend list feature.
-Instead of being able to send messages to every users, one user should have to ask another to be his/her friend before sending him/her a message.
+- Thirdly, I would add a friend list feature.
+Instead of being able to contact every other users, one user should have to send a friend request before being able to send messages.
-- Thirdly, it'd be a great improvement if it was possible to upload images, videos and audios in discussions, as it is a staple feature in most real-time messaging apps.
+- Fourthly, it'd be a great improvement if it was possible to upload images, videos and audios in discussions, as it is a staple feature in most real-time messaging apps.
-- Fourthly, it would be rather logical to add some account update feature.
+- Fifthly, it would be rather logical to add some account update feature.
 The user would be able to choose a different profile picture, select a specific emoji to represent his/her account, and could change his/her username or password.
-- Fifthly, in the same vein of the preceding feature, it would be coherent to have a password retrieval feature, as it is a staple of all modern apps.

-After that, this project could benefit from other little tweaks like ordering other users' profiles based on which discussion is the most recent, or notifying the user when he/she receives a new message from another discussion, but I think this would be a good start.
+After that, this project could benefit from other little tweaks like ordering other users' profiles based on which discussion is the most recent, notifying the user when he/she receives a new message from another discussion, or being able to create an account using google, apple or other credentials, but I think this would be a good start.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>